Learning in Mean Field Games: A Survey: Iterative methods

-We recall that the MFC problem introduced in Section~\ref{sec:setting-soc-opt} corresponds to the maximization of a social reward.
+We recall that the mean field social optimum or MFC problem introduced in Section~\ref{sec:setting-soc-opt} corresponds to the maximization of a social reward.
 In the evolutive case, it can be reformulated as an MDP by considering the population distribution as the state.
-Indeed, we can rewrite:
+Indeed, we can rewrite $J^{\mathrm{social}}_{\mathrm{evol}}$ defined in~\eqref{eq:def-J-social-evol} using the viewpoint of a representative agent, as follows by using the viewpoint of the population distribution:

 subject to the following evolution of the mean field state: